-I run a two stage least square regression using hard work as instrumental variable and I test for the weaknesses of the instrument as well as for its relevance.
-The identification test measured by the Cragg-Donald (N-L)minEval/L2F-Stat equals 41.5, greater than the critical value of 11, this rejecting the null hypothesis of a weak instrument.
+A two stage least square regression is run using hard work as instrumental variable.
+Weaknesses of the instrument as well as its relevance are tested.
+The identification test measured by the Cragg-Donald (N-L)\minEval/L2F-Stat equals 41.5, greater than the critical value of 11, this rejecting the null hypothesis of a weak instrument.
 The identification/IV relevance test (measure by the Anderson-Cannon correlation LR statistic of 10.304) also rejects the null of an irrelevant instrument.

 Using hard work as an instrument for feelings about competition gives similar results, suggesting that feelings about competition has a causal effect on happiness: individuals who think competition is good tend to be happier than those individuals who think competition is harmful.
-Table 6below shows the regression results.
+Table 6 below shows the regression results.